adolfont/caes005-introduction-to-functional-programming/README.md

 # CAES005 - Introduction to Functional Programming

-This is a course offered by the Graduate Program in Applied Computing (PPGCA) of the Federal University of Technology - Parana (UTFPR), originally intended for graduate students.
+This is a course offered by the Graduate Program in Applied Computing (PPGCA) of the Federal University of Technology - Parana (UTFPR), originally intended for graduate students, but some undegraduate students and professionals can attend.

 ## 2023 offering